-We are Mrs Cotton and Mrs Cahill who are the Pastoral Care Co-coordinators at Bramhope Primary School.
-Mrs Cahill works with KS1 and Mrs Cotton with KS2.
+We are Mrs Judd and Mrs Yeomans, and we are the Pastoral Care Co-coordinators at Bramhope Primary School.
 We believe that supporting the health and well-being of our pupils and parents will assist in improving each pupil’s school experience and this, in turn, will help academic outcomes.

 Our role is to provide support and guidance to pupils, helping them to address any social, emotional or behavioural needs that may occur.